Lesson One: Introduction to Digital and Physical Archives

 - For example, the digital Helen Keller Archive allows users to change the text size and color of text and provides description for multimedia including photographs, film, and audio.

-- How will the public be able to access that information?
+- How is the public able to access that information now?
+In the future?

-- Is there information you would not want them to access?
+- Is there information you would not want them to access now?
+In the future?
 Why?

 We are going to use the digital Helen Keller Archive.